ac5/recipes/recipes/salad-green.md

 ---
 layout: recipe
 title: Crunchy green salad
+description: A great salad with any meal, serve with your favourite salad dressing.
+Use Cos, Little gem or Romaine hearts Lettuce for that extra crunch.
 date: 2013-07-27 11:27
 author: Alex
 image: ".jpg"
 image-alt: ""
 rating:
-prep-time:
+prep-time: 5
 cook-time:
-serves:
+serves: 2
 ---

-A great salad with any meal, serve with your favourite salad dressing.
-Use Cos, Little gem or Romaine hearts Lettuce for that extra crunch

 ## Ingredients
 - 4 leaves of Cos lettuce